aghoshpro/Fullstack-RAG-Analytics/README.md

 Click on `http://localhost:8123/app/` to see the application.

-### Example queries
+### Queries
+- What is the average, maximum and minimum turnover of each country?
+- What is the average, maximum and minimum turnover of France?
 - What are the countries with the maximum turnover?
-- What is the maximum turnover of Belgium?
+- List all the countries

 ## Deployment